Treatment for exophthalmos (bulging eyes) largely depends on what is causing the problem.

 Correcting thyroid hormone levels

-If you have an overactive thyroid gland (hyperthyroidism) or an underactive thyroid gland (hypothyroidism), you will usually be offered medication to help correct the level of thyroid hormones in your blood.
+If you have an overactive thyroid gland (hyperthyroidism) or an underactive thyroid gland (hypothyroidism), you'll usually be offered medication to help correct the level of thyroid hormones in your blood.

 For example, an overactive thyroid can be treated with medication such as thionamides, which prevent your thyroid gland producing excess amounts of thyroid hormones.